seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING EDWARD**
 Why, there it goes!
 That very smile of hers
 Hath ransomed captive France, and set the King,
-The Dauphin, and the peers at liberty.—
+The Dauphin, and the peers at liberty.--
 Go, leave me, Ned, and revel with thy friends.

 *Exit Prince Edward.*

 Thy mother is but black, and thou, like her,
-Do'st put it in my mind how foul she is—
+Do'st put it in my mind how foul she is--
 Go, fetch the Countess hither in thy hand,
 And let her chase away these winter clouds,
 For she gives beauty both to heaven and earth.